Learning Backpacks

 Children best retain their skills through practice, and our Summer Reading Program is designed to encourage kids to keep reading through the summer months.
 Participants sign up in June and will receive a bag of activities and a calendar of events to keep them busy and learning.
 Look for signup announcements on social media and this page in the spring.

-A weekly craft table in our Children’s Department offers art projects that children and their adults can do together.
+A weekly craft program in our Children’s Department offers art projects that children and their adults can do together.
 Seasonal themes and essential fine motor skills combine into a project that the children can take home.
 Let us do the prep work and cleanup!
 It makes for a great rainy-day activity.

 Story Stroll